0301farm/z-nomp/README.md

 If your pool uses Z-NOMP let us know and we will list your website here.

 ### Some pools using Z-NOMP or node-stratum-module:

-https://pool.cryptobroker.io/zcl Running MPOS and 0.5% of the fee goes to the Zclassic donation fund!
-200+ blocks have been found as well!

 http://luckpool.org Zcash Pool with Custom Frontend w/Miner's Jackpot